fieldtrip/website/workshop/cuttingeegx/squids_vs_opms.md

 ### SQUID

 We begin by loading the SQUID data and defining trials.
-In the experiment, the inter-trial interval ranged from 800-1200 ms. We select a 200 ms prestimulus and 400 ms poststimulus window.
-We then select trials where left median nerve stimulation occurred (trigger code = 1).
+We select trials in which left median nerve stimulation occurred (trigger code = 1).
+In the experiment, the inter-trial interval ranged from 800-1200 ms, so it makes sense to select a 200 ms prestimulus and 400 ms poststimulus window.

 ```
 %% Preprocessing & trial definition